budapest

 Cafe Frei

 Cafe Frei is a popular franchise founded by traveller-journalist Tamás Frei, featuring over 70 coffee specialties from five continents, bringing you genuine flavours from as far as Brazil and the Himalayas.
-With several locations in town, usually directly linked to a book shop of the Hungarian chain Libri.
+With several locations in town, usually directly linked to a bookshop of the Hungarian chain Libri.

 Read More